XTLS/Xray-docs-next/docs/en/config/inbounds/http.md

 > `accounts`: \[[AccountObject](#accountobject)\]

-An array where each element represents a user account.
-The default value is an empty array.
+An array where each element is a user account.
+Default value is empty.

-When `accounts` is not empty, the HTTP proxy will perform Basic Authentication verification for inbound connections.
+When `accounts` is not empty, the HTTP proxy will perform Basic Authentication on inbound connections.

 > `allowTransparent`: true | false

-When set to `true`, it will forward all HTTP requests instead of just proxy requests.
+When set to `true`, all HTTP requests will be forwarded, not just proxy requests.

 ::: tip
-Enabling this option without proper configuration may cause an infinite loop.
+If configured improperly, enabling this option can cause infinite loops.
 :::

 > `userLevel`: number

-The user level that the connection will use to determine the corresponding [Local Policy](../policy.md#levelpolicyobject).
+User level.
+Connections will use the [Local Policy](../policy.md#levelpolicyobject) corresponding to this user level.

-The value of `userLevel` corresponds to the value of `level` in the [policy](../policy.md#policyobject).
-If not specified, the default value is 0.
+The value of `userLevel` corresponds to the value of `level` in [policy](../policy.md#policyobject).
+If not specified, the default is 0.

 ### AccountObject